OSDVF/deshader/README.md

     - Something with `struct_XSTAT` inside WolfSSL
         - fix by `powershell .\fix_c_import.sh` or `./fix_c_import.ps1` and build again **CAUTION**: The script searches the whole `zls` global cache in `~/.cache/zls` and deletes lines with `struct_XSTAT` so be careful.
-- Segmentation fault at when starting application from Runner GUI
+- Segmentation fault at when starting application from Launcher GUI
-    - Check if Runner is build with the same tracing and release options as Deshader
+    - Check if Launcher is build with the same tracing and release options as Deshader
 - Editor window is blank
     - This is a known issue between WebKit and vendor GL drivers
     - Disable GPU acceleration